peteroupc/peteroupc.github.io/randomfunc.md

 To generate, uniformly at random, an N-dimensional point on the surface of an N-dimensional hypersphere of radius R, generate N `Normal(0, 1)` random numbers, then multiply them by `R / X`, where `X` is those numbers' [_norm_](#Notation_and_Definitions) (if `X` is 0, the process should repeat).
 A hypersphere's surface is formed by all points lying R units away from a common point in N-dimensional space.
 Based on a technique described in [MathWorld](http://mathworld.wolfram.com/HyperspherePointPicking.html).

-This problem is equivalent to generating a random unit vector (vector with length 1) in N-dimensional space.
+This problem is equivalent to generating, uniformly at random, a unit vector (vector with length 1) in N-dimensional space.

 <a id=Random_Points_Inside_a_Ball_or_Shell></a>
 ### Random Points Inside a Ball or Shell